 Scientific Uncertainty

-Projects will be ranked higher when our current scientific understanding of forest practice effectiveness in the FPRs and associated regulations is incomplete.
+Projects will receive a higher evaluation metric score when our current scientific understanding of forest practice effectiveness in the FPRs and related regulations is incomplete.
 A goal is to promote projects that address large gaps in the knowledge of the effectiveness of the FPRs and associated statutes and regulations.
 Projects should propose to investigate high priority critical monitoring themes, as detailed in the EMC’s Research Themes and CMQs.26

 Geographic Application

-Proposed projects that have broad application throughout California forestlands both public and private will be ranked higher than those with application limited to a specific geomorphic region or sub-region.
+Proposed projects that have broad application throughout California forestlands both public and private will receive a higher evaluation metric score than those with application limited to a specific geomorphic region or sub-region.
 Projects need not be physically located in California to produce findings that apply to multiple areas in the state.

 Collaboration & Feasibility

-Projects will receive higher ranking when they have a broad array of collaborative partners involved with substantive expertise in the proposed study.
+Projects will receive a higher evaluation metric score when they have a broad array of collaborative partners involved with substantive expertise in the proposed study.
 This is to encourage multidisciplinary approaches in the proposals.
 Project proponents are encouraged to collaborate with state and federal agencies, universities, private industry, NGOs, watershed groups, etc. Past performance in delivering timely, acceptable monitoring reports within available budgets will be considered.

-Projects will be evaluated by each EMC member within each of the above Evaluation Criteria.
-Each Evaluation Criteria will be assigned a Ranking of 1 to 5, as described in Figure 1, below.
-Each project will be individually ranked within each of the four Evaluation Criteria —with the ranking for Scientific Uncertainty multiplied by a factor of 2—and the total score will be calculated by summing rankings across the categories.
-The final ranking score is based on the average of all total scores as ranked by each EMC member for each project.
+Projects will be evaluated by each EMC member within each of the above Evaluation Metrics.
+Each Evaluation Metric will be assigned a score of 1 to 5, as described below.
+Each project will be individually scored within each of the four Evaluation Metrics—with the score for Scientific Uncertainty multiplied by a factor of 2—and the total score will be calculated by summing scores across the categories.
+The final evaluation score is based on the average of all total scores as scored by each EMC member for each project.
 The maximum score possible is 25; the minimum score possible is 5.
-No specific minimum average ranking score is required for support.
+No specific minimum average score is required for support.

-On an ordinal scale of 1 to 5, with a Ranking of 5 being the most desirable, reviewers should refer to the following guidance when reviewing any category:
+On an ordinal scale of 1 to 5, with a Score of 5 being the most desirable, reviewers should refer to the following guidance when reviewing any category:

-1 = Does not meet any portion of the Evaluation Criteria
+1 = Does not meet any portion of the Evaluation Metric

-2 = Does not meet key portions of the Evaluation Criteria
+2 = Does not meet key portions of the Evaluation Metric

-3 = May meet some portions of the Evaluation Criteria, either key or ancillary
+3 = May meet some portions of the Evaluation Metric, either key or ancillary

-4 = Meets key portions of the Evaluation Criteria and does not address ancillary portions
+4 = Meets key portions of the Evaluation Metric and does not address ancillary portions

-5 = Meets all portions of the Evaluation Criteria
+5 = Meets all portions of the Evaluation Metric

-Note: the ranking and scoring system is utilized to inform the EMC members as they determine projects to support.
-A higher relative ranking does not ensure a funding recommendation from the EMC, as the EMC reserves the right to allocate funding based on a variety of factors, including but not limited to, the ranking, current priorities and needs, and distribution and availability of funding across FYs.
+Note: the scoring system is utilized to inform the EMC members as they determine projects to support.
+A higher relative evaluation score does not ensure a funding recommendation from the EMC, as the EMC reserves the right to allocate funding based on a variety of factors, including but not limited to, the scoring, current priorities and needs, and distribution and availability of funding across FYs.

 EMC Funding Request

-The amount requested is not a ranking criterion.
+The amount requested is not a scoring criterion.
 The proposed monitoring projects need to describe existing collaboration and funding that will ensure achieving goals and objectives of monitoring.

 REVIEW AND SELECTION PROCESS

-Applications will be evaluated against the criteria listed in the Evaluation Criteria subsection, above.
+Applications will be evaluated against the criteria listed in the Evaluation Metrics subsection, above.
 All applications will be screened to ensure compliance with the requirements as set forth in these grant guidelines.
 Applications that do not follow the directions for submission or that are incomplete will not be considered.
-Proposals will be evaluated for merit and assigned a Ranking using criteria listed in this document.
-If the highest-ranking proposals are equally ranked, the top-ranking proposal(s) that in combination best align(s) with the current FY preferences will be chosen.
+Proposals will be evaluated for merit and assigned an evaluation score using the criteria listed in this document.
+If the highest-scoring proposals receive equal scores, the top-scoring proposal(s) that in combination best align(s) with the current FY preferences will be chosen.